ProDiCeT/Hex_to_wif_converter/README.md

 🔒 Security note

-This app runs entirely on your machine.
+This app runs locally on your machine.
 Your private key never leaves your browser.
 Use test keys when experimenting.